anonymousvisuser1036/AMGSRN/README.md

 #### Example training/testing:

 The following will run the jobs defined in example_file.json on all available CUDA devices (if available) or the CPU if no CUDA devices are detected by PyTorch.
-The vector field data will be hosted on the same device that the models train on.
+The scalar field data will be hosted on the same device that the models train on.

 ```python Code/start_jobs.py --settings example_file.json```